daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   Select an Ubuntu server as the desired Amazon Machine Image (AMI).
 This demonstration selects **Ubuntu 20.4**, though other Ubuntu servers will also be suitable.

-  The next tab requests an instance type to be selected.
-The "general purpose" option will be preselected and is available with AWS's free tier.
+  Select the "general purpose" instance type, which is available with AWS's free tier.
 Click **"Next: Configure Image"** to continue.

   Immediately continue to **"Next: Add Storage."**